5k-mirrors/poe-live-search-manager/README.md

 ## Features

-- Queries new listsings instantly via poe.trade live
+- Queries new listsings instantly via poe.trade live mode
-- Uses windows notifications which:
+- Uses Windows notifications which:
   - don't remove focus from the game
   - have a configurable timeout
   - are easily dismissable anytime